felucian/Ready-AI-APP-ST304/Lab_Modules/04_RollingUpdates/04_RollingUpdates.md

 ## 3. Execute the Poller script

-1. Execute the _poller_ script or use the web application to get some traffic for the BookService API.
+1. Execute the _poller.ps1_ script or use the web application to get some traffic for the BookService API.
 From the folder _C:\Labs\Tools_ runs

     ```powershell
    .\Poller.ps1 -PublicIP $publicIP